fosterinteractive/wp-delete-et-cache/readme.md

 1. Install the plugin with 'hourly' setting
-2. Log into the file director in FTP to see the contents of /files/et-cache (there should be many #### folders in there) 3A.
-Either wait for cron to run (every hour)
+2. Log into the file director in FTP to see the contents of /files/et-cache (there should be many #### folders in there) 3 Either wait for cron to run (every hour)

-3B. run `terminus wp your-site.your-test-enviroment cron event list` (Verify the cron is delete_et_cache_hook) is on the list then...
+OR

-    run `terminus wp your-site.your-test-enviroment cron event run --due-now` and refresh your SFTP listing.
+run `terminus wp your-site.your-test-enviroment cron event list` (Verify the cron is delete_et_cache_hook) is on the list then... run `terminus wp your-site.your-test-enviroment cron event run --due-now` and refresh your SFTP listing.

 4. The many numbered directories in /files/et-cache should be delete
 5. Set the frequncy to a more reasonable 'weekly' or 'daily' setting